 Operators experience and safety

-As this is the first experiment in Nepal, the company has hired an experienced team including a pilot from outside.
-And most of them have more than ten years of flying experience in the sky so you can be trust in their expertise.
+Balloon Nepal is the first operator of hot air ballooning in Nepal.
+The company has hired an experienced team including a pilot from outside of the country.
+Most of the team have more than ten years of flying experience in the sky.
+Obviously there are always some risks with adventure activities but overall, ballooning is safe.